root-project/veccore/doc/backend.md

   - Similarly, overloading should be defined for bitwise and logical operations

 - Standard Math Functions
-  - Vector types must be convertible to SIMD types in such a way as to be acceptable as a parameter to standard math functions such as std::min(), std::sin(), etc.
+  - Backend types must be convertible to SIMD types in such a way as to be acceptable as a parameter to standard math functions such as std::min(), std::sin(), etc.

 - Supporting Interface Functions